stacks-network/stacks-core/sip/sip-000-stacks-improvement-proposal-process.md

 ## Copyright & Licensing

 Each SIP must identify at least one acceptable license in its preamble.
 Source code in the SIP can be licensed differently than the text.
+SIPs whose reference implementation(s) touch existing reference implementation(s) must use the same license as the existing implementation(s) in order to be considered.
 Below is a list of recommended licenses.

 - BSD-2-Clause: [OSI-approved BSD 2-clause license](https://opensource.org/licenses/BSD-2-Clause)